-You can find the High Availibility Settings at System → High Availibility.
+You can find the High Availability Settings at System → High Availability.

 It can be found starting with the Configuration Sync Box.
 You can enable or disable the entire sync.

 Remote VT AIR is the URL of the VT AIR you want to sync to.
 It should be an URL on the syncinterface e.g. https://10.10.20.2.
 You will need to make sure to create a firewall rule on the sync interface to allow the access of the Webconsole.
 Also the API needs to be enabled, make sure to not disable it actively.

 Username to login to the remote VT AIR.
 There is a default User for this called hasync which already has the hasync user permissions.
 The password is randomly generated on setup.
 You need to set one on the slave and master.
 Be aware that the initial sync will set the slaves user password to the masters hasync user.
 Make sure they are the same.

 Password for the sync user.